Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 However, this metric isn’t very practical for publishers.
-When they view their CPM, they are looking at the average cost they receive for every 1,000 ad views.
+When one views their CPM, they are looking at the average cost they receive for every 1,000 ad views.
 Nevertheless, the exact price of each advertisement can differ greatly in some cases.
-That’s why publishers should rely more on eCPM.
+That’s why publishers should rely more on eCPM

 How does CPM work?

-As stated earlier, it works by charging a rate for every thousand impressions served.
-An impression is defined as when a web page or advertisement is loaded in the browser, and one user viewing the page or ad is counted as one impression.
+An impression is defined when a web page or advertisement is loaded in the browser, and one user viewing the page or ad is counted as one impression.

-This is the standard formula for calculating a publisher’s CPM:
+This is the standard formula for calculating a publisher’s CPM that top ad networks for publishers use:

 CPM isn’t typically used in isolation.
 It is usually combined with other metrics to get a better understanding of the overall profitability of a campaign.